andre-j3sus/isel-leic-notes/lae/6-collection-pipeline-generics-sequences.md

 * Mecanismos que substitui todos os tipos genéricos por `Object`;
 * Tipos genéricos não são preservados em runtime.

+_Type erasure is the load-time process by which explicit type annotations are removed from a program, before it is executed at run-time._

 A solução é o uso de `reified type parameters` e `inline functions`.